Whether you want to reinvigorate your swim practice or reignite your swimming mojo The OSS Swim Couch to 5K will help get you there.

 Here are a few OSS team favourites:

-Huge thanks to Dan Bullock, head swim coach at Swim For Tri (SFT), for sharing his expertise and enthusiasm for swimming with us all.
-Dan is also author of The OSS Dart10k training plan.
-He has been coaching since 1990 and is a former triathlete and open water swimmer who has helped thousands get fit and faster, from their first novice open water swim to The Channel.
+Dan Bullock is head swim coach at Swim For Tri (SFT).
+Dan has been coaching since 1990 and is a former triathlete and open water swimmer who has helped thousands get fit and faster, from their first novice open water swim to The English Channel.
 He has been the National Masters Open Water Champion repeatedly since 2008.
-Follow him on Twitter, Facebook and Insta.
+Follow him on Twitter, Facebook and Instagram.